HomeArticlesGuideCar Buying Guide

 Overview

-Buying a car in India in 2026 is a multi-lakh-rupee decision with at least 5–7 years of financial consequences built in.
-The purchase price is just the beginning — registration charges, insurance, fuel, maintenance, parking, and depreciation all continue to cost money every month after you drive home.
-Most buyers underestimate total ownership cost by 30–40% because they focus only on the EMI.
+Buying a car in India in 2026 is a multi-lakh-rupee decision with at least 5-7 years of financial consequences built in.
+The purchase price is just the beginning.
+Registration charges, insurance, fuel, maintenance, parking, and depreciation all keep costing money every month after you drive home.
+Most buyers underestimate total ownership cost by 30-40% because they focus only on the EMI.

-This guide is designed to help you evaluate the full financial picture before you sign anything: what you should spend, whether new or used makes more sense for your situation, how to structure the loan, and how to calculate what the car truly costs you each month.
-Every section is linked to a calculator so you can run the numbers on your own situation rather than relying on generic estimates.
+This guide helps you evaluate the full financial picture before you sign anything: what you should spend, whether new or used makes more sense for your situation, how to structure the loan, and how to calculate what the car truly costs you each month.
+Every section links to a calculator so you can run the numbers on your own situation instead of relying on generic estimates.

 A car should fit into your financial life, not define it.
-A vehicle that stretches your budget, leaves no room for savings, and keeps you anxious about every repair bill is not worth the convenience it provides.
-The goal is to find the car that best serves your needs at the price your finances can genuinely support.
+A vehicle that stretches your budget, leaves no room for savings, and keeps you anxious about every repair bill isn't worth the convenience it provides.
+The goal is finding the car that serves your needs best at a price your finances can genuinely support.

 Step 1: Set Your Total Car Budget

-Before you step into a showroom or browse any listing, you need one number: the maximum on-road price you will spend.
-Everything else — the model, the variant, new vs used — flows from this number.
+Before you step into a showroom or browse any listing, you need one number: the maximum on-road price you'll spend.
+The model, the variant, whether you go new or used, all of it flows from this number.

-The widely cited affordability rule in personal finance is that your car's on-road price should not exceed six months of your gross annual salary.
+The widely cited affordability rule in personal finance says your car's on-road price shouldn't exceed six months of your gross annual salary.
 On a ₹15 lakh annual salary, that means a maximum on-road price of ₹7.5 lakh.
-This is a heuristic, not a law, but it has a sound rationale: it keeps your EMI below 15% of gross monthly income, which is the level at which car repayment starts competing meaningfully with other financial goals.
+It's a heuristic, not a law, but it has a sound rationale: it keeps your EMI below 15% of gross monthly income, the level at which car repayment starts competing meaningfully with other financial goals.

 On-road price components: